Last updated: March 24, 2020.

 We do not intentionally collect sensitive personal information

 , such as social security numbers, genetic data, health information, or religious information.
-Although Diffchecker does not request or intentionally collect any sensitive personal information, we realize that you might store this kind of information in your account, such as in a paste.
+Although Diffchecker does not request or intentionally collect any sensitive personal information, we realize that you might store this kind of information in your account, such as in a diff.
 If you store any sensitive personal information on our servers, you are consenting to our storage of that information on our servers, which are in the United States.

 If you're a child under the age of 13, you may not have an account on Diffchecker.
 Diffchecker does not knowingly collect information from or direct any of our content specifically to children under 13.
 If we learn or have reason to suspect that you are a user who is under the age of 13, we will unfortunately have to close your account.
 Please see our Terms of Service